Data room trends: what's shifting in the VDR market and what you should care about

 Virtual data room trends: the 8 shifts shaping the market

-Here's a more complete picture of what's actually changing in the virtual data room market right now.
+Here's a clear picture of what's actually changing in the virtual data room market right now.

 1. AI-assisted due diligence is becoming standard

-Enterprise VDR platforms have started embedding AI features that can summarize documents, flag inconsistencies between filings, extract key clauses from contracts, and answer questions about the contents of a data room.
-Think of it as a layer on top of the document store that lets reviewers query the room instead of browsing it.
+VDR platforms are embedding AI features that can summarize documents, flag inconsistencies, extract key clauses from contracts, and let reviewers ask questions about the contents of a room directly, rather than manually browsing through files.

 2. Document analytics are now table stakes

-Three years ago, knowing "who viewed your document" was a premium feature.
-Now it's expected.
-The baseline has shifted.
-Any serious data room tool in 2025 should show you who accessed what, which pages they viewed, and how long they spent.
+A few years ago, knowing who viewed your document was considered a premium feature.
+That's no longer the case.
+Any serious VDR platform today should show you who accessed what, which pages they looked at, and how long they spent on each one.

 3. Pricing is shifting away from per-user and per-page models